 }

-if let pollable = authenticator.pollable {
+if let pollable = authenticator.pollable,

-// Use the result to display the UI for the next step
+// the UI for the next step in the user's authentication.

 }